Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Experiments

-\textbf{Baselines and Implementation of Proposed Methods.} We first compare USR with a standard version of Soft Actor Critic (SAC)~\citep{haarnoja2018soft}, which stands for the category of algorithms without regularizers (\textit{None Reg}).
-Another category of baselines is to directly impose $L_p$ regularization on the parameters of the value function (\textit{L1 Reg}, \textit{L2 Reg})~\citep{liu2019regularization}, which is a common way to improve the generalization of function approximation but without consideration of the environmental perturbations; For a fixed uncertainty set as introduced in Section \ref{sec:usr_rrl}, we implement two types of uncertainty sets on transitions, \textit{L2 USR} and \textit{L1 USR}, which can be viewed as an extension of \citet{derman2021twice} and \citet{wang2021online} for continuous control tasks respectively; finally, we also evaluate the adversarial uncertainty set (Section \ref{sec:adv}), denoted as \textit{Adv USR}.
+\textbf{Baselines and Implementation of Proposed Methods.} We first compare USR with a standard version of Soft Actor Critic (SAC)~\citep{haarnoja2018softa}, which stands for the category of algorithms without regularizers (\textit{None-Reg}).
+Another category of baselines is to directly impose $L_p$ regularization on the parameters of the value function (\textit{L1-Reg}, \textit{L2-Reg})~\citep{liu2021regularizationa}, which is a common way to improve the generalization of function approximation but without consideration of the environmental perturbations; For a fixed uncertainty set as introduced in Section \ref{sec:usr_rrl}, we implement two types of uncertainty sets on transitions, \textit{L2-USR} and \textit{L1-USR}, which can be viewed as an extension of \citet{derman2021twice} and \citet{wang2021online} for continuous control tasks respectively; finally, we also evaluate the adversarial uncertainty set (Section \ref{sec:adv}), denoted as \textit{Adv-USR}.
+We conclude all model structures and hyperparameters in Appendix~\ref{sec:model_structure}~-~\ref{sec:hyperparameters}.
+The code of experiments is available on \url{github.com/mikezhang95/rrl_usr}.

-\textbf{Experimental Setups.} For a fair comparison, we utilize the same model specifications and hyperparameters for all algorithms, except for the regularizer method and its coefficient.
-We select the best coefficient for each setting through validation.
-The detailed model specifications and hyperparameters are shown in Appendix~\ref{sec:model_structure} and~\ref{sec:hyperparameters}.
-Each algorithm in the baselines is trained with 5 random seeds.
-During the testing phase, for each environmental variable, we uniformly sample 20 perturbed values $v$ in the range of $[v_{min}, v_{max}]$.
-For each value $v$, we run 100 episodes (20 episodes per trained model) and select the $10\%$-quantile \footnote{$10\%$-quantile as a worst-case performance evaluates the robustness of RL algorithms more reasonably than common metrics.} as the return $r$ to calculate Robust-AUC defined previously.
-We also report the area between $5\%$-quantile and $15\%$-quantile as the statistical uncertainty of the reported Robust-AUC.